redox-os/website/content/news/this-month-260131.md

 Ibuki Omatsu successfully implemented the initial capability-based security infrastructure which allows our permission and sandbox system to be much more granular and secure.

-The capability-based system has been implemented for scheme visibility which is configurable per-user, through the concept of Namespaces.
-There is work to do as many system services and drivers uses effective UID and GID as the only mechanism for security.
+The capability-based system has been implemented for scheme visibility, which is now configurable per-user, through the concept of Namespaces.
+There is still work to do as many system services and drivers use effective UID and GID as the primary mechanism for security.
 Migration into Capability-based security will be gradually implemented to more system services in upcoming months.

 ## Proper SSH Support!

-Anhad Singh fixed (and Wildan Mubarok confirmed) the OpenSSH session exit which allow exit in remote control without manual intervention to workaround a bug where SSH sessions weren't exitting.
+Anhad Singh fixed (and Wildan Mubarok confirmed) OpenSSH session exit, which allows exit without manual intervention, to workaround a bug where SSH sessions weren't exiting.

-Now we can remotely control Redox in QEMU or real hardware without manual intervention!
+Now we can remotely control Redox in QEMU or real hardware through an automated interface!

 ## Massive USB Input Latency Reduction